 To Dye Eggs Naturally:

-cup of dyed water add 1 Tbsp white vinegar.
+For every 1 cup of dyed water add 1 tbsp of white vinegar.
 Also, eggs will float, so you may need something to weigh them down a bit like a plate.

 You can use: tea, dried hibiscus, ground turmeric, shredded beet, chopped purple cabbage, onions skins, wrinkled blueberries, spinach, and/or red wine.